nvimdev/dope/README.md

 ```

 A nice structure right ?
 Looks complicated ?
-You can delete any folder except core and keymap modules. the rule of `modules` you can delete folders in modules.
+You can delete any folder except core and keymap modules.
+The rule of `modules` you can delete folders in modules.
-and create folder with your favorite name, but your must create `plugins.lua` and
+and create folder with your favorite name, but you must create `plugins.lua` and
 register your plugins in this file by using cosynvim api.

 ## Usage

-click `Use this template` Button and if you like this neovim rainbow logo need install
+Click `Use this template` Button and if you like this neovim rainbow logo you need install
 `lolcat`

 ### How to install plugins

-Api is `require('core.pack').register_plugin`. so pass plugin as param into this function. usage like in `modules/your-folder-name/plugins.lua`
+Api is `require('core.pack').register_plugin`.
+So pass plugin as param into this function.
+Usage like in `modules/your-folder-name/plugins.lua`

 ```lua
 local plugin = require('core.pack').register_plugin